RedisGears/RedisGears/docs/overview.md

 GearsBuilder.groupby(lambda r : r[value], lambda key,a, r: 1 + (a if a else 0)) # count how many times each value appeared
 ```

-### batchgroupby
+### BatchGroupby
 BatchGroupby operation receive extractor and reducer.
 The extractor is a function that receive a Record and return a string by which the group operation need to be performed.
 The reducer is a function that receive key and list of records that grouped together by this key, the reducer return a new Record which is the reduce operation on all the Record in the same group.

-It is recommended to use groupby and not batchgroupby.
-The only reason to use batchgroupby is if you want the reducer to recieve all the records in the group as a list.
-Notice that in this case the process memory consumption might grow a lot. example (using python api).
+It is recommended to use Groupby and not BatchGroupby.
+The only reason to use BatchGroupby is if you want the reducer to recieve all the records in the group as a list.
+Notice that in this case the process memory consumption might grow a lot. example (using python api). example:
-example:

 ```
 GearsBuilder.batchgroupby(lambda r : r[value], lambda key, vals: len(vals)) # count how many times each value appeared
 ```